LelsersLasers/Notes/Biology/All Class Notes.md

         - About 260,000 species, most of all types
     - Only plants to make flowers and fruit
     - Coevolved with animal pollinators
+        - Allow baby trees/grasses/etc to be spread further from the parent tree
+            - So they don't end up competing with each other
+        - Takes out the randomness of the wind
     - Diploid-dominant (sporophyte) life cycle
     - Microscopic, reduced gametophyte
 - Examples: Flowering plants, Fruits, Grasses